hexagontruth/hexular/README.md

 ### Model configuration

-The somewhat-confusingly named model configuration modal (Ctrl+G) was the original and in some senses still principle configuration modal exposed by Hexular Studio.
+The somewhat-confusingly named model configuration modal (Ctrl+G) was the original and in some senses still principal configuration modal exposed by Hexular Studio.
 It consists of the following fields:

   - Preset dropdown menu and import/export buttons
   - Slider input to set the number of available states, with a default range of 2-12